306 'iPad Air' stories

-With the fourth-generation iPad Air being introduced in October of 2020, Apple finally gave this iPad a fresh look, with a bezel-less design, five color option, while being the first product with the A14 chip and integrating the Touch ID sensor on the Side Button.
-This iPad generation also lacks the headphone jack and supports the second-generation Apple Pencil and the Magic Keyboard, previously exclusives to the iPad Pro line.
+With the fourth-generation iPad Air being introduced in October of 2020, Apple finally gave this iPad a fresh look, with a bezel-less design, and a five-color option, while being the first product with the A14 chip and integrating the Touch ID sensor on the Side Button.
+This iPad generation also lacks the headphone jack and supports the second-generation Apple Pencil and the Magic Keyboard, previously exclusive to the iPad Pro line.

 iPad Air Specs

-The fourth-generation iPad Air has a 10.9-inch Liquid Retina display, with a bezel-less design.
-This iPad comes in five different colors: Space Grey, Silver, Rose Gold, Green, and Sky Blue.
-With the A14 Bionic chip, this was the first Apple product to introduce an A-series processor before the iPhone.
-The A14 chip on this iPad is 40% faster than the chip in its predecessor.
+The fifth-generation iPad Air has a 10.9-inch Liquid Retina display, with a bezel-less design.
+This iPad comes in five different colors: Space Gray, Pink, Purple, Blue, and Starlight.
+With the M1 chip, this tablet gets closer to the iPad Pro in power performance.

-For the first time, Apple moved the Touch ID from the Home Button to the Side Button.
-With that change, the Air looks like the iPad Pro, although it doesn’t have the ProMotion display and no camera flash as well.
+As it did with the previous model, Apple moved the Touch ID from the Home Button to the Side Button.
+Still, this tablet doesn’t feature a ProMotion display or camera flash.

 Talking about the camera, it has a 12MP sensor, with ƒ/1.8 aperture, Smart HDR support, 1080p 30fps video recording, video stabilization, and more.
-The front camera has a 7MP sensor with ƒ/2.0 aperture and a 1080p video recording feature.
+The front camera has been revamped with an Ultra-Wide lens with 12MP that supports the Center Stage feature.

 This iPad comes with 64GB or 256GB storage options and Wi-Fi and Wi-Fi + Cellular versions.
-The fourth-generation iPad Air also has support for the second-generation Apple Pencil and the Magic Keyboard.
+The fifth-generation iPad Air also has support for the second-generation Apple Pencil and the Magic Keyboard.

 Accessories: Magic Keyboard and second-generation Apple Pencil

-This is the first iPad, aside from the third-generation iPad Pro (or newer) to receive Magic Keyboard and second-generation Apple Pencil support.
+Following along with its previous model, the iPad Air 5 works with Magic Keyboard and second-generation Apple Pencil.
 These two accessories help this tablet feel more “Pro” than the iPad mini or even the base model iPad.

 The Magic Keyboard is available in black and white and features a great typing experience, a trackpad that opens up new ways to work with iPadOS, a USB‑C port for pass-through charging, and front and back protection.
 The Magic Keyboard has a floating cantilever design, allowing you to attach the iPad Air magnetically and smoothly adjust it to the perfect viewing angle for you.